 Multi-class classification performances are typically measured in terms of accuracy, e.g. correctly classified images over total number of images.
 While this evaluation criterion is informative in the multi-class setting, it can be misleading in binary classification, as the number of positive and negative images are unbalanced.
 This imbalance increases a lot more in the case of latent window parameters as we deal with more negative samples (all other bounding boxes in an image are considered negative).
-The area under the ROC curve (AUC), average precision (AP) and precision at fixed recall give a more intuitive and sensitive evaluation in this case.
+The area under the ROC curve (AUC), average precision (AP) and Precision at fixed recall give a more intuitive and sensitive evaluation in this case.

-We evaluate our proposed classifiers in Sect.
-6 on various benchmarks including the PASCAL VOC 2007 data set (Everingham et al. 2007) which uses the AP to judge the classification performances.
-While it is possible to train our classifiers on the basis of accuracy loss and then report testing performance using the AP, Joachims (2005) shows that such difference may result in a suboptimal performance.
+We evaluate our proposed classifiers in section 6 on various benchmarks including the PASCAL VOC 2007 data set [10] which uses the AP to judge the classification performances.
+While it is possible to train our classifiers on the basis of accuracy loss and then report testing performance using the AP, Joachims [15] shows that such difference may result in a suboptimal performance.
 To the best of our knowledge, there is no prior work which optimizes a structural SVM with latent parameters based on the exact AP measure.
-However, it is shown that it is possible to optimize a classifier based on the approximated AP with the Structural SVM (Yue et al. 2007) or to factorize the optimization problem based on dual decomposition (Ranjbar et al. 2012), optimizing both the classifier and the latent parameters with a Structural SVM proved difficult.
+However, it is shown that it is possible to optimize a classifier based on the approximated AP with the Structural SVM [41] or to factorize the optimization problem based on dual decomposition [28], optimizing both the classifier and the latent parameters with a Structural SVM proved difficult.
 Therefore, we will train our classifiers using the AUC criterion, which optimizes for a ranking between positive and negative samples similar to the AP and helps to improve performance even when testing on AP.
 The proposed learning algorithm does not require any extra parameter to weight negative samples, does not worsen computational complexity compared to training on the basis of accuracy loss, and does improve the classification performance.
-We report our results on the PAS-CAL VOC 2007 data set and compare the AUC optimized classifiers to the accuracy based baselines in Sect.
-6.
+We report our results on the PASCAL VOC 2007 data set and compare the AUC optimized classifiers to the accuracy based baselines in section 6.